 In Aveiro there is a tour you can take that can help you identify Art Nouveau buildings and monuments.
 Check here the incredibly beautiful buildings that you can’t miss.

-The Ecomuseum Marinha da Troncalhada is part of the Museum of Aveiro City.
+Marinha da Troncalhada Ecomuseum is part of the Aveiro City Museum.

 When you visit this place you will learn more about the traditional implements that were used in the daily life as well as in salt production.